Manslaughter Charges in Richmond

 Voluntary vs. Involuntary Manslaughter

-At the Law Office of James A. Bullard, we know how difficult it must be to face serious legal repercussions for something you did not intend to do or were not planning on doing.
+Need a lawyer for your manslaughter case in Richmond?
+At James A. Bullard, Jr. P.C. we know how difficult it is to face serious legal repercussions for something you did not intend to do or were not planning on doing.
 Even if convicted of involuntary manslaughter, you can still face years in prison.
-Our firm will fight aggressively to establish the facts of your case and protect you from unfair or biased treatment.
+Our Richmond criminal defense lawyer can fight aggressively to establish the facts of your case and protect you from unfair or biased treatment.
 No matter what the circumstances of your case may be, a skilled attorney will greatly increase your chances of receiving a favorable verdict.